William-PanWei/architecture/draft-ietf-rats-architecture.md

 In the Composite Attester, each Attester generates its own Evidence by its Attesting Environments collecting the Claims from its Target Environments.
-The Main Attester collects the Evidence of all other Attesters and then generates the Evidence of the whole Composite Attester.
+The Lead Attester collects the Evidence of all other Attesters and then generates the Evidence of the whole Composite Attester.

-After collecting the Evidence of other Attesters, the Main Attester verifies the Evidence by using the Endorsements and Appraisal Policies, which are got from the Verifier or some reliable parties, for evaluating these Attesters' trustworthiness.
+After collecting the Evidence of other Attesters, the Lead Attester verifies the Evidence by using the Endorsements and Appraisal Policies, which are got from the Verifier or some reliable parties, for evaluating these Attesters' trustworthiness.
-The Main Attester makes the verification results as Claims which are the input to the final Evidence of the whole Composite Attester.
-Then the Main Attester conveys the final Attestation Evidence to the Verifier on behalf of the Composite Attester.
+The Lead Attester makes the verification results as Claims which are the input to the final Evidence of the whole Composite Attester.
+Then the Lead Attester conveys the final Attestation Evidence to the Verifier on behalf of the Composite Attester.

 # Topological Models {#overview}